spring-epfl/zksk/README.md

 ## How it works :

 ZKC will basically instantiate a *Prover* and a *Verifier* object and make them talk (in the case of an interactive proof).
 If the proof is a conjunction of subproofs, a global challenge and global randomizers are shared (i.e the subproofs are not run independently from each other).
-The sigma protocol is the following :
+The sigma protocol (**interactiv**) is the following :

-Initial state : the Prover and the Verifier share some "public information", namely
+**Initial state** : the Prover and the Verifier share some "public information", namely
  - an ECGroup (elliptic curve group, see petlib) along with a set of generators of this group
  - the left-hand-side value of the claim i.e the value for which we want to prove knowledge of certain properties/decomposition
  - the syntax of the claim including the pseudonyms of the secrets

- Now the interaction :
+ The interaction is :

-          `code`
-Prover ---------------> Verifier
+Prover ---- commitment -----> Verifier

-          challenge
-Prover <--------------- Verifier
+Prover <---- challenge ---- Verifier

-           response
-Prover ---------------> Verifier
+Prover ----- response ----> Verifier

 After which the Verifier locally "verifies" i.e locally recomputes a pseudo-commitment from the challenge and the responses, and compares it to the actual commitment.